 Intensity: How much effort a workout requires in terms of heart rate and oxygen expenditure.
-Intensity is measured as a percentage of your maximum heart rate, a marker reflecting how hard your body is working during
+Intensity is measured as a percentage of your maximum heart rate, a marker reflecting how hard your body is working during an exercise.

 Low intensity: If you have conducted an active metabolic assessment (AMA) and use a heart-rate monitor, low intensity means you are performing within heart-rate zone 1 to 2.
 On a rate of perceived exertion (RPE) scale (1 corresponding to very easy effort and 10 to very difficult), low intensity falls in the range of 1 to 3.
 Such a workout would allow you to easily maintain a conversation.
 Low-intensity training is commonly and beneficially performed in what is known as a “steady state,” in which the heart rate remains fairly low and stable.
 Called LISS — low intensity, steady state — this type of cardio includes a leisurely walk or bike ride.

 High intensity: If you have completed an AMA and use a heart-rate monitor, high intensity means you are performing within zone 4 to 5.
 On an RPE scale, high intensity pushes you into 8 to 10.
 High-intensity training is popularly performed in an interval fashion known as HIIT (high-intensity interval training) because the rest intervals give you an opportunity to recover briefly in order to keep your intensity high during work intervals.